Cubic Polynomials and Sums of Two Squares: Further Remarks

-Theorem \ref{cubictheorem} concerns itself with $25\%$ of degree $3$ monic irreducible polynomials.
-This limitation arises because we only transferred lower bounds from $\#\mathcal{R}_{\theta,1}(\cdot,\cdot)$ to $\#B_{\mathbf{p}}(\cdot)$.
-It is important to note that $\mathcal{R}_{\theta,1}(\cdot,\cdot)$ can be empty, for example, if $a_{1}a_{2}-a_{0}$ is even.
-To cover all cases of irreducible monic polynomials of degree $3$, we expect one would need to use sets $\mathcal{R}_{\theta,2^{t}}(\cdot,\cdot)$ for a suitable integer $t$ and employ enhanced parity arguments; however, we do not pursue these additional complications here.
-Furthermore, our arguments should generalize to study integer points on the Ch\^{a}telet surface $y^2+n z^2 = \mathbf{p}(x)$.
-Here our theory is stronger when $n \in \mathbb{N}$, as our unit arguments can be transferred quite readily, but when $n$ is negative, most of our theory breaks down (with the exception of an analogue for Lemma \ref{Ringtransferprinclemsum2squares}).
+Theorem \ref{cubictheorem} concerns itself with $26.5625\%$ of degree-three monic irreducible polynomials with negative discriminant.
+This limitation arises because we only transferred lower bounds from $\#\mathcal{R}_{\theta,q}(\cdot,\cdot)$ to $\#B_{\mathbf{p}}(\cdot)$, where $q \in\{1,2\}$.
+It is important to note that sometimes $\mathcal{R}_{\theta,q}(\cdot,\cdot)$ can be empty, for example, if $q = 1$ and $a_{1}a_{2}-a_{0}$ is even.
+To cover all cases of irreducible monic polynomials of degree-three with negative discriminant, we expect one would need to use sets $\mathcal{R}_{\theta,2^{t}}(\cdot,\cdot)$ for a suitable integer $t$ and employ enhanced parity arguments; however, we do not pursue these additional complications here.
+Furthermore, our arguments should generalise to study integer points on the surface $y^2+n z^2 = \mathbf{p}(x)$.
+Here, our theory is stronger when $n \in \mathbb{N}$ and $\mathbf{p}$ is a monic cubic polynomial with a negative discriminant, as our unit arguments can be transferred quite readily.
+However, when $n$ is negative, most of our theory breaks down (with the exception of an analogue for Lemma \ref{Ringtransferprinclemsum2squares}).
 This is because our arguments, even after suitable modification, do not provide sufficient information about the density of units in the ring $\mathcal{O}_{\Q(\theta,\sqrt{-n})}$.